David E. Newman-Toker, MD, PhD

 Tom is a serial entrepreneur and advisor to innovative, growing healthcare organizations.
 He was previously CEO and Founder of SA Ignite, a cloud-based technology company whose mission is to help healthcare providers successfully navigate the transition to value-based care.
 He is a serial entrepreneur and leading expert in healthcare value-based programs such as Merit-based Incentive Payment System (MIPS) and Alternative Payment Models (APMs).
 The company's platform serves 14,000+ clinicians and was awarded the 2017 Frost & Sullivan Enabling Technology Leadership Award.
 His interest in diagnostic error stems from personal and family experiences and a belief that reducing such errors are vital to improving patient outcomes and the financial sustainability of healthcare.
 Tom is a member of the Young Presidents’ Organization and earned a PhD in Physics from the University of California, Berkeley, where he was a National Science Foundation Fellow, and an MBA with Distinction from the Kellogg School of Management at Northwestern University.

 David L. Meyers, MD, FACEP

 Dr. Meyers is an emergency physician and former Chair of Emergency Medicine at Sinai Hospital in Baltimore.
-He has also served as Chief of the Medical Practice Division at EmCare, Inc., a large national physician practice management company where he was responsible for the risk and claims management and professional liability insurance programs for more than 7,500 clinicians and six million annual emergency department visits.
+He also served as Chief of the Medical Practice Division at EmCare, Inc., a large national physician practice management company where he was responsible for the risk and claims management and professional liability insurance programs for more than 7,500 clinicians and six million annual emergency department visits.
 He led the development and implementation of a number of successful initiatives to reduce diagnostic errors in high risk, high frequency conditions.
 He is active in the American College of Emergency Physicians (ACEP) where he chaired the first Patient Safety Task Force and the Quality Improvement and Patient Safety (QIPS) Section.
 Besides his on-going interest in reducing diagnostic errors, Dr Meyers is currently pursuing a Masters Degree in Bioethics at the Berman Institute of Bioethics at the Johns Hopkins University.

 Dana Siegal, RN, CPHRM, CPPS